-Refinancings have been the main trend in the Portuguese market in the past year, particularly in the energy sector - the refinancing of the second largest renewable energy generator in Portugal having reached financial close in the first semester of 2019.

-We have also continued to witness an ever-growing interest for refinancings with recourse to the issuance of bonds, green loans and sustainable finance - with the so-called Taxonomy Regulation likely to rise to prominence soon in future financings.
+Refinancings have been the main trend in the Portuguese market in the past year, particularly in the energy sector.
+In that context, we have continued to witness an ever-growing interest in refinancings with recourse to the issuance of bonds, green loans and sustainable finance - with the so-called Taxonomy Regulation likely to rise to prominence soon in future financings.

-The activity in secondary market of participations in project companies continues to increase with the original shareholders, such as construction companies, seeking to sell their shares to free up equity to invest in their core business or in other projects in different jurisdictions.
-Short-term investors such as investment funds also continue to become increasingly more active in the market, replacing to a certain extent the more traditional banking syndicates and investors.
+The activity in the secondary market of participation in project companies continues to increase, with the original shareholders, such as construction companies, seeking to sell their shares to free up equity to invest in their core business or in other projects in different jurisdictions.
+Short-term investors, such as investment funds, also continue to become increasingly more active in the market, replacing to a certain extent the more traditional banking syndicates and investors.